More Marvel, please! Disney CEO Bob Iger sees new big money opportunities in his caped crusaders

 Marvel attractions are also being expanded at Disneyland in Anaheim, California, where Iger visited last week and where “a lot of construction is going on,” he said.
 A Guardians of the Galaxy roller coaster is also being built at Disney’s Epcot Center in Florida.

-Iger also announced that Endgame would be available on Disney+ on December 11th, a month after the service launches.
+Iger also announced that Endgame would be available on Disney+ on December 11, a month after the service launches.
 But he stayed mum when asked about what future titles are being developed for the big screen.
 “We’ve announced two or three new dates (for films), but we haven’t said what they are,” Iger said.
 “There’s a lot of speculation online, so if you go online you might get some answers.
-Marvel has not given me permission to announce them,” a statement which is both self-deprecating and rather funny.
+Marvel has not given me permission to announce them,” a statement that is both self-deprecating and rather funny.
 “I’m guessing they’re going to do so later this summer,” he continued.
 “But if you watched Endgame, which I hope you have, there are a lot of clues.”
 He added that when it comes to “guarding their secrets,” he was “just a Marvel guy.”